The discussion here is direct and to the point. Please understand it's the intent of the Author to get your attention to help you.

 Step 3: Key up the repeaterís transmitter.
 If there is a change in the receiver, adjust the signal generator level to produce the same receiver indication.
 De-key the transmitter and log this measurement.

-Step 4: The difference between the signal generator levels of step 2 and 3 is your repeater desense (Tx-Rx) on a dummy load.
+Step 4: The difference between the signal generator levels of step 2 and 3 is your repeater desense (Tx-Rx) on a dummy load (termination).
 This normally should be zero if the stationís equipment is properly configured and tuned.

 Step 5: Connect the antenna to the proper port on the duplexer.